To check the availability status of a particular Junior camp week, click here.

 Please keep a copy of this email.
 No others will be sent after receipt of your full payment.

 Camp opens at 3:00 pm on Sunday afternoon with check-in (no early arrivals please).
+For a detailed check-in process please click here.

 Any maps app or GPS system should be able to get you to Mission Springs and cell signal is good for most of the way.
 There is a dead zone right as you get to the main office/sports court area on Mission Springs property.
 Frontier Ranch is at the top of the hill so follow the directions below to navigate Mission Springs property.